CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [Error: discord.errors.NotFound: 404 Not Found (error code: 10062): Unknown interaction discord.py when sending a gif in embed]: https://stackoverflow.com/a/73366762/9935654
 [PowerShell's Clear-History doesn't clear history]: https://stackoverflow.com/a/77177676/9935654
 [Getting the previous month's first date from current date in JavaScript]: https://stackoverflow.com/a/59407143/9935654
+[matchMedia().addListener marked as deprecated, addEventListener equivalent?]: https://stackoverflow.com/a/56466334/9935654
+[What’s the point of using the HTML5 <time> tag?]: https://stackoverflow.com/a/6852884/9935654
+[Do not have permission to use setFormula Google appScript]: https://stackoverflow.com/a/56861752/9935654
+[OpenCV converts HSL to RGB]: https://stackoverflow.com/a/66921048/9935654
+[Using ffmpeg to create looping apng]: https://stackoverflow.com/a/43797017/9935654
+[Difference between Uint8Array and Uint8ClampedArray]: https://stackoverflow.com/a/21820040/9935654

 {{< /table/bootstrap-table >}}